Lectionary Bible Studies and Sermons

 v18.
 Jesus claims absolute authority and thus, the right to make the following demands of his disciples.
 Of course, with the right goes the power.
 What Jesus commands can be done because he enables the doing of it.

 i] "Go and make disciples of all Nations".
-It is probably best to translate the phrase as "Go and gather disciples from all Nations." ie. Go and proclaim the gospel, gathering in the lost from the ends of the earth.
-Jesus is certainly not telling the disciples to Christianize the Nations.
+It is probably best to translate this phrase "while you are on your way, make disciples from all nations" ie. As the disciples move about in Palestine and beyond, they are commissioned by Jesus to undertake a program of disciple-making.
+Jesus is certainly not telling the disciples to Christianize the Nations, rather they are to evangelize them.
+Jesus then goes on to tell them how.

-v20.
-Those who respond to the gospel must be instructed in the Christian faith.
-Jesus concludes with the beautiful words, "I will be with you always to the very end of the age."
-Here Jesus promises his presence and power to those who have accepted his commission.
-He will be with us to the completion of this age.
+iii] Those who respond to the gospel must then be instructed in the Christian faith, in particular, instructed to rest in faith on God's promises.
+Jesus concludes with a particularly beautiful promise, "I will be with you always to the very end of the age."
+Here Jesus promises his presence and power to those who follow him; He will be with us to the completion of this age.

 The Great Commission

-a) "Baptizing in/into the name".
 The word "baptize" is a Greek word which has been brought unchanged into the English language.
-This has caused some problems, for whereas the Greek word has both figurative and literal meanings, we tend to give the word only a literal meaning.
+This has caused some problems, for whereas the Greek word has both figurative and literal meanings, in English we tend to give the word only a literal meaning.
 We usually understand the word "baptize" to mean dip or immerse in water.
 The word would be better translated "immerse", for in the New Testament it carries three figurative meanings: immerse in teaching, immerse in the Spirit and immerse in suffering.
-Here it probably means immerse teaching, but teaching into what?
+Here, in the Great Commission, it probably means immerse in teaching, but teaching into what?

-The New Testament maintains the tradition of only hesitatingly referring to God's actual name.
-The reason for this is that a person's name is a reflection of their character, their person.
-For this reason, the name of God is never spelled out in the Old Testament for fear that the very mention of it would consume the writer, or speaker.
-Only the consonants were written (YHWH).
+The New Testament maintains the tradition of not referring to God's actual name, so here, just "the name", the unmentionable "name", whose person is known to us as "Father, Son and Holy Spirit", ie. the triune God.
+The reason for this is that a person's name is a reflection of their character, their person, a name never spelled out in the Old Testament for fear that the very mention of it would consume the writer, or speaker.
+Only the consonants were written, YHWH.
 The English "Jehovah" is a rough guess.
 The term "I am" is a much less threatening title and so was often used.

-So to be "immersed" in the "name" of God, is to be immersed into his very being, his person, his character.
-The question is, how do we do that?
+So, to be "immersed" in "the name" of God, is to be immersed into his very being, his person, his character, and this under his authority.
+The question is, how do we do this?
 The popular understanding of this phrase is that we do it by dunking or sprinkling water on someone while reciting the words.
 It is more probable that to immerse someone in the "name" means to flood them with an understanding of God's character through his revealed word.
 In simple terms it means to teach them about God.
-In the context of the command "go and gather", it probably means to proclaim the gospel.
-So Jesus' command is "go and gather, proclaiming the gospel."
+In the context of the command "make disciples", it probably means to proclaim the gospel.
+So, Jesus is instructing his disciples to make disciples in all the world by proclaiming the gospel.

 Discussion